 Founder & Executive Director

-Rhonelle Bruder is the Executive Director of Project iRISE, a survivor-led anti-trafficking agency, and a first-year doctoral student at The University of Toronto’s Dalla Lana School of Public Health.
+Rhonelle Bruder is the Executive Director of Project iRISE, a survivor-led anti-trafficking agency, and a doctoral student at The University of Toronto’s Dalla Lana School of Public Health.
 As a Ph.D. student in Social and Behavioural Sciences, Rhonelle plans to focus her research on strengthening best practices, gender-based violence prevention methodologies, and community-based recovery and resilience strategies for survivors of human trafficking.

 Rhonelle earned a Master of Science in Health Informatics from the University of Victoria, and an Honours Bachelor of Science in Health Services Administration from New York City College of Technology and has over ten years of public service, community leadership, and research experience.